 The GRECC Connect Project teams provide electronic consultation to rural providers to address clinical needs by referrals.
 The electronic consultation allows rural primary care providers to ask specific questions or request recommendations from the GRECC Connect Project teams.
-A geriatrics team provides consult remotely and offers detailed patient chart reviews via an integrated electronic medical record system.
-For example, in VISN 6, the GRECC Connect Project team identifies Veterans with osteoporotic fractures who are not yet fracture prevention therapies and provides expert chart review and specific recommendations regarding osteoporosis testing and treatment to the Veteran's primary care provider.
+Consultation is provided remotely by a geriatrics team via a detailed patient chart review, made possible by an integrated electronic medical record system.

+For example, in VISN 6, the GRECC Connect Project team identifies Veterans with osteoporotic fractures not yet receiving fracture prevention therapies and provides expert chart review and specific recommendations regarding osteoporosis testing and treatment to the Veteran's primary care provider.